maikosoft/marvel-impossible-travel/readme.md

 This repository is a code assessment for Collage Group.

 ### Requirements
-git
-Docker
-python 3.9
-pip
+git, Docker, python 3.9, pip

 ## Installation